Ottmar Edenhofer: Career

 From 2008 to 2015 he served as a co-chair of Working Group III "Mitigation of Climate Change" of the (IPCC).
 Under his leadership as co-chair, the IPCC published the Special Report on Renewable Energy Sources and Climate Change Mitigation (SRREN), and the Fifth Assessment Report on Climate Change in 2014.
 In 2012 he became director of the newly founded Mercator Research Institute on Global Commons and Climate Change (MCC).

 From 2004 to 2008 Edenhofer was a lead author of the Fourth Assessment Report on Climate Change published by the Intergovernmental Panel on Climate Change (IPCC) in 2007.
 The IPCC was awarded the Nobel Peace Prize in the same year.

-Since 2008, Edenhofer holds the professorship for the Economics of Climate Change at the Technical University of Berlin.
+Since 2008, Edenhofer holds the professorship for the Economics of Climate Change at Technische Universität Berlin.